Geographical Information Systems (GIS)

 High Performance Computing (HPC)

 RCC’s Lenharth Data Center is home to multiple HPC clusters supporting research from sub atomic modeling to space physics.
 Premise is RCC’s current central shared HPC cluster and is based on the “buy in” model.
 This is a common model used across higher education that let’s Principal Investigators have priority access to the nodes they purchase but also enables researchers without funding to access the cluster.
-Also in the data center is a Cray supercomputer, named Trillian, acquired through a 2012 NSF MRI award to UNH (#PHY-1229408).
+A new Cray supercomputer was installed in the 1 Leavitt Lane data center named marvin, acquired through a 2020 NSF MRI under grant AGS-1919310.
 Additional information regarding these clusters is located here:

-A new cluster is currently being designed to meet the computational demands of the “BioMade” cooperative agreement, an NSF EPSCoR RII Track 1 award.
-It is anticipated to be online early 2019 to serve the specific needs of the proposal, including a state-wide core.
+The “BioMade” cluster went live in 2019 with 24 nodes and 228Tb of disk space.
 RCC provides the system administration support for these clusters including security, parallel file systems, power, cooling, and job queue management.
 We also provide facilitation support for faculty in the College of Life Sciences and Agriculture.

 Scientific and Mathematical Programming